Divergent-Discourses/gemini_POS-tagger/README.md

 ### Note
 There should be more files in the conllu, output and text folders.
 The files uploaded here are only samples.

-The script was developed for the Divergent Discourses project by Yuki Gyokogu (Leipzig University) and Franz Xaver Erhard (Leipzig University)
+The script was developed for the Divergent Discourses project by Yuki Kyogoku (Leipzig University) and Franz Xaver Erhard (Leipzig University)